SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/stopping_conditions.rst

 Stopping Conditions
 ===================

-GFO supports multiple stopping conditions that can be combined.
+By default GFO runs for a fixed number of iterations specified by ``n_iter``.
+In practice you often want additional safeguards: a time limit to prevent runaway computations, a target score to stop early when good enough results are found, or early stopping to detect when the optimizer has converged and further iterations would not improve the result.
+All of these can be combined freely.
 Optimization stops when **any** condition is met.

 .. grid:: 1 1 2 2